MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/create-quick-replies.md

 ## Associate quick responses to a work stream

 For organizations with diverse lines of businesses, agents will send a variety of messages depending on their area of expertise.
 Administrators can determine which quick replies are necessary for different groups of agents to use.
 Administrators can associate quick replies with work streams in order show agents only the quick replies that apply to them.
-If no workstream is associated, the quick reply is available for all agents.
+If no work stream is associated, the quick reply is available for all agents.

 1. Sign in to Omnichannel Administration.